- How can I prepare my older child for a new sibling?

 What can I do to help my older child adjust to having a new sibling?

 Your older child's age and development will affect how he or she reacts to a new sibling.
 While older children are typically eager to meet a new sibling, younger children might be confused or upset.
-Consider ways to help your child adjust.
-For example:
+Consider the following tips to help your child adjust.

 - Children younger than age 2.
 Young children likely won't understand yet what it means to have a new sibling.
 Talk to your child about the new addition to your family.
 Look at picture books about babies and families.

 - Children ages 2 to 4.
-Children at this age might feel uncomfortable sharing your attention with a newborn.
-Explain the baby will need lots of attention and encourage your older child's involvement by taking him or her shopping for baby supplies.
+Children at this age are still quite attached to their parents and might feel jealous sharing your attention with a newborn.
+Explain that the baby will need lots of attention and encourage your older child's involvement by taking him or her shopping for baby supplies.
 Read to your older child about babies, brothers and sisters.
 Give your older child a doll so that he or she can be a caregiver, too.
 Look at your older child's baby pictures together and tell the story of his or her birth.

 - School-age children.
 Older children might feel jealous of how much attention a new baby gets.
 Talk to your older child about your newborn's needs.
 Point out the advantages of being older, such as going to bed later.
 You might display your older child's artwork in the baby's room or ask your older child to help take care of the baby.